Ferrum College: Student life

 Ferrum College has four sororities and three fraternities.

 The Chrysalis Literary and Arts Magazine is a collection of works created by students and faculty.
 New issues are published each semester, and they display works of poetry, prose, photography, and visual art.

-Spiritual Life at Ferrum offers students a chance to grow their spirituality.
-Due to COVID-19, the previously weekly in-person offerings, are now shown virtually over social media.
+Spiritual life at Ferrum offers students a chance to grow their spirituality.
+Due to COVID-19, the previously weekly in-person offerings are now shown virtually over social media.

-The Iron Blade was established in 1955 and is the campus newspaper.
-The content is written primarily by students and it delivers news to the Ferrum College campus and the broader Franklin community.
+The Iron Blade, established in 1955, is the campus newspaper.
+The content is written primarily by students, and it delivers news to the Ferrum College campus and the broader Franklin community.

-Norton Outdoors is the outdoor connection for students, faculty and staff.
+Norton Outdoors is the outdoor connection for students, faculty, and staff.
 Trips are frequently taken involving various outdoor activities such as sailing, skiing, rock climbing, hiking, and caving.

 Athletics

 The Ferrum athletic teams are called the Panthers.
 The university is a member of the Division III of the National Collegiate Athletic Association (NCAA), primarily competing in the Old Dominion Athletic Conference (ODAC) since the 2018–19 academic year.
 The Panthers previously competed in the USA South Athletic Conference (USA South) for most of its sports from 1988–89 to 2017–18; while its football team competed in the Atlantic Central Football Conference (ACFC) from the 1998 to 2000 fall seasons (1998–99 to 2000–01 school years) before it later joined with the rest of their sports in the USA South; and as an NCAA D-III Independent from 1985–86 to 1987–88.

+In 2025, Ferrum moved to NCAA Division II as a member of Conference Carolinas.

-Ferrum competes in 25 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, lacrosse, soccer, swimming, tennis, track & field and wrestling; while women's sports include basketball, cheerleading, cross country, equestrian, field hockey, golf, lacrosse, soccer, softball, swimming, tennis, track & field, volleyball and wrestling.
+Ferrum competes in 25 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, lacrosse, soccer, swimming, tennis, track and field, and wrestling; women's sports include basketball, cheerleading, cross country, equestrian, field hockey, golf, lacrosse, soccer, softball, swimming, tennis, track and field, volleyball, and wrestling.